Urigo/tortilla/README.md

 Gets the current tutorial release based on the stashed `root` tags; e.g. if we have the tags `root@0.2.1`, `root@1.0.1` and `root@1.0.0`, the printed result would be `1.0.1`.

+#### Diff Release

+    $ tortilla release diff "source release" "destination release"

+Runs `git diff` between `source release` and `destination release`.
+An additional arguments vector might be appended which will be invoked as is when running `git diff`.

 #### Get Strict Mode

     $ tortilla strict get